AdobeDocs/advertising-cloud.en/help/privacy/ad-cloud-ccpa-access-delete.md

    >[!NOTE]
    >
-   >If your business has multiple Experience Cloud IDs, then you must send separate API requests for each.
+   >If your business has multiple Experience Cloud organization IDs, then you must send separate API requests for each.
 You can, however make one API request to multiple Advertising Cloud sub-solutions ([!DNL Search], [!DNL Creative], [!DNL DSP], and [!DNL DCO]), with one account per sub-solution.

 All of these steps are necessary to receive support from Advertising Cloud.
 For more information about these and other related tasks you need to perform using the Adobe Experience Platform Privacy Service, and where to find the items you'll need, see [https://experienceleague.adobe.com/docs/experience-platform/privacy/home.html](https://experienceleague.adobe.com/docs/experience-platform/privacy/home.html).